vinaycreations/vinaycreations.github.io/README.md

 ## 📌 About Me

 🎓 **Education**:

-  -M.S. in Analytics, Georgia Institute of Technology (in progress)
+  - M.S. in Analytics, Georgia Institute of Technology (in progress)

-  -B.S. in Statistics, The University of Georgia
+  - B.S. in Statistics, The University of Georgia

 🛠 **Key Skills**: Python, R, SQL, Excel, Tableau, Power BI, Gen AI Tools